 The phishing scams

 Phishing scams usually happen by email.
 I get at least three or four per week.
-Here’s one I received just last week:
+Here’s one I received a while back but it shows how these scammers proceed:

 They threaten you to block or close the account if you do not fulfill their requirements.
 They will say things like “if you don’t provide your personal data within 24 hours, your account will be closed.”

-The prey on people’s fear of losing access to their account.
+They prey on people’s fear of losing access to their accounts.

 In order to access the fake website, the person has to enter their credentials.
 That is exactly what they want, that is what they’re after.